stephengold/jme3-utilities/README.md

 ### CubeMapExample

 Sometimes you'll want to combine SkyControl with other sky elements.
-The JME3 Utilities Packages includes CubeMapExample, a slightly more sophisticated application than BasicGame.
+The jme3-utilities project includes CubeMapExample, a slightly more sophisticated application than BasicGame.
 CubeMapExample includes a cube-mapped sky, lit terrain, and multiple light sources.
 In this section, you'll see how SkyControl can be used to add sun, moon, and clouds to CubeMapExample.

-In the "Projects" window of the IDE, expand the "jme3-utilities" project node and navigate to the "jme3utilities.sky.test" source package.
-Open the "CubeMapExample.java" file and study the code.
+In the "Projects" window of the IDE, expand the "tests" sub-project node and the "jme3utilities.sky.test" source package.
+Open the "CubeMapExample.java" file to examine the code and run it.

  1. To rotate the camera, drag with the left mouse button.
+ 2. The W/A/S/D/Q/Z keys translate (move) the camera.
- 2. To exit, press the Esc key.
+ 3. To exit, press the Esc key.

-Since CubeMapExample is part of the JME3 Utilities Package, there are no libraries to add.
+Since CubeMapExample is part of the jme3-utilities project, there's no need to add anything to the classpath.
 And since we plan to use the existing cube map, there's nothing to remove.

 #### Add a SkyControl instance to the scene graph